-Uganda is place to take a gorilla photography safari in Africa.
-Uganda is renowned for its abundant wildlife.
+Renowned for its abundant wildlife, Uganda is a great place to take a gorilla photography safari in Africa.

 With landscapes ranging from savannah to lush forests the animal count is high: over 300 mammal species and more than 1,000 types of birds.
 This trip is a true adventure into the heart of Africa.

 Kibale Forest is possibly the best place in the world to track chimpanzees whilst Queen Elizabeth National Park is home to hippos, elephants, buffalo, leopards and elusive tree-climbing lions as well as a huge variety of birds.

 Continuing on our journey we reach Bwindi where we have the option of tracking the gentle giants of the forests called the Mountain gorillas.

 Mountain gorillas are only found in Africa.
 Adventurers from various corners of the world do gorilla trekking tours in the rain forests of Rwanda, Uganda and DR Congo.